OPEnSLab-OSU/OPEnS-Hypnos/README.md

 * `Hypnos V2.x` Power + RTC + microSD with FeatherWing footprint.
 Allow control on 3.3V and VUSB rail.
 Using MOSFET circuit and Feather deep sleep
 * `Hypnos V3.x` Upgraded from regular Hypnos.
 Can control one more rail of higher voltage (9-24V) at max 2.0 A continuous
-* `eDNA.lbr` Eagle library that has the push button, MOSFET footprints
+* `Hypnos V3.3.lbr` Eagle library that has all of the components the Hypnos contains such as the push button, MOSFET footprints, Feather pinout, etc.
-* `powerboard.lbr` Eagle library that has FeatherWing pin layout

 ### Specification
 * Controlled 3v3 Rail (0.4 A continuous) and 5V Rail (0.5 A continuous from USB)